 In 2017, attendees consisted of 25% business and community leaders, 23% elected officials and city staff, 20% bike industry leaders and retailers, 16% funders and foundations, and 16% advocates.

 Indianapolis is home to the Indianapolis Cultural Trail, one of the most visionary urban bicycle and pedestrian infrastructure projects in the nation.
 Throughout the conference program, attendees will experience the community benefits of the Cultural Trail and Indy's improving bike infrastructure.
+A pass for complimentary use of Pacers Bikeshare will be provided to all attendees so that you can experience the Cultural Trail at your own pace.

 2017 conference testimonials + links